kanboard/kanboard/README.md

 Kanboard is project management software that focuses on the Kanban methodology.

-**This software is in maintenance mode**.
+**This application is feature complete**.
-It doesn't mean it's abandoned, but there is no significant feature development.
-Pull-requests are still accepted as long as the [guidelines](.github/pull_request_template.md) are followed.
+Pull Requests for NEW features and fixes are accepted as long as the [guidelines](.github/pull_request_template.md) are followed.

 - Official website: <https://kanboard.org/>
 - [List of features](https://kanboard.org/#features)